CodeDriven-Web-and-Mobile/GameMatch/privacy-policy.md

 # Game Match Privacy Policy

-_Last updated: December 14, 2025_
+_Last updated: December 22, 2025_

-Game Match ("the App," "we," "us," or "our") helps players discover, organize, and join games at local venues.
+Game Match ("the App," "we," "us," or "our") helps players discover, organize, and join games and tournaments at local venues.
 We are committed to protecting your privacy and being transparent about the information we collect, how we use it, and the choices available to you.

 By using the App, you agree to the practices described in this Privacy Policy.
 If you do not agree, please discontinue use of the App.